francescocellamare/os161-c1/README.md

     return pa;
 ```

+When a physical page is first allocated for a user process, its state is set to `dirty` , not `clean`.
+Since this page do not have a copy in `SWAPFILE` (disk).
 Note: Whenever we access the coremap we acquire the `freemem_lock` and we release it when we finish reading or writing from it.

 `getppage_user` is called by the function `page_alloc` that  just returns the physical address obtained by `getppage_user`

-the function `page_free` is just called by the `coremap_shutdown` to free all the entries of the coremap at the end of the process
+the function `page_free` is called by the `pt_destroy` to free all the entries of the coremap at the end of a process.
+While the function `coremap_shutdown` is called when we want to shutdown the system.

 ## Page Table
 ### [vm/pt.c](./kern/vm/pt.c)
 The page table is a memory management data structure that organizes the correspondance between the virtual and the physical addresses.
 We used a two level page table.
+So we have an outer table of size `1024` and several inner tables of size `1024` also.
+The structure of tha page table is defined as follows:

 ```
 struct pt_inner_entry {
     unsigned int valid;
     paddr_t pfn;
-    unsigned int swapped_out;
+    off_t swap_offset;
 };
 struct pt_outer_entry {
     unsigned int valid;